 3. Multiply the motivators with parking problems

-Avoid focusing solely on parking congestion as a main driver for deployment - commuters need options, just like they need multiple influential reasons to engage in different behavior.
+Avoid focusing solely on parking congestion as a main driver for deployment—commuters need options, just like they need multiple influential reasons to engage in different behaviour.

 By exploring some abilities within shared mobility we will uncover not a feature set, but a set of capabilities and desired outcomes from a commuter-centric perspective.
 This section defines how simple it is for a commuter to affect change.